 4

-Take TEF after your program: Standard track: Week 25 (6 months total) | Intensive track: Week 13 (4 months total).
-Hit NCLC 7.
-Get 50 CRS points.
+Take TEF Canada after your program: Standard track: Week 25 (6 months total) | Intensive track: Week 13 (4 months total).
+Pass the test.
+Qualify for Francophone draws at CRS 390.
 Receive ITA.
 Get PR.

 Don't pass first time?
 We pay retest + extend program free.